emako/QuickLook.Plugin.SumatraPDFReader/README.md

 ## Supported extensions

-The following file extensions are treated as PlantUML files.
+The following file extensions are treated as SumatraPDF Reader supporting files.

 - epub
 - mobi